celenityy/BadBlock/README.md

 BadBlock also maintains a comprehensive [Whitelist](#whitelist), with the goal of unblocking important domains & false positives that are blocked by other lists.

-Something interesting & unique about BadBlock is that our lists are very granular in nature.
+Something interesting & unique about BadBlock is that the lists here are very granular in nature.
 BadBlock offers [3 primary combined blocklists](#badblock-combined-lists) (`BadBlock Lite`, `BadBlock`, & `BadBlock+`), which are built from various [individual lists](#individual-lists) in the project.
-The combined lists are simply the presets and what I recommend people use for convenience, but by all means, feel free to mix, match, and use any of our lists however you please. :)
+The combined lists are simply the presets and what I recommend people use for convenience, but by all means, feel free to mix, match, and use any of these lists however you please. :)

 # Why BadBlock?